IceShirok/IceShirok.github.io/_posts/2022-04-15-19-blogiversary.md

 After morning standup, I go to the kitchen to refill my cup of tea.
 My home boss will sometimes seize the opportunity to get into his chair and tell me to stop talking to my computer.

-Also here are some random articles I've come across.
-I typically don't like posting a mass of random articles, but I found these enjoyable.
+Also here are some random articles I've come across this month.
+I typically don't like posting a mass of random articles, but I found these interesting to read.
-* [What does niceness vs. kindness mean?](https://haleynahman.substack.com/p/42-are-you-nice-or-kind) and how it applies to our lives.
+* [What does niceness vs. kindness mean?](https://haleynahman.substack.com/p/42-are-you-nice-or-kind) ft. some New York City culture speculation.
 * [Uncleftish Beholding](https://msburkeenglish.files.wordpress.com/2010/04/uncleftish-beholding-aka-atomic-theory.pdf), or a short essay on explaining atomic theory without using any borrowed Germanic words.
+* [RaDonda Vaught trial](https://www.npr.org/sections/health-shots/2022/03/25/1088902487/former-nurse-found-guilty-in-accidental-injection-death-of-75-year-old-patient) and the potential consequences of the precedent.

 ### A chapter closed